rachwal/RTM-REST-API/README.md

 ========================
 What is RTM REST API?
 ------------
 RTM REST API is a free, open source Robotic Technology Middleware component that supports communication between OpenRTM platform and remote clients using REST API.
-Clients of this component can run anywhere, and they don't require you to use a particular language or framework.
+Clients of this component can run anywhere, and they don't require you to use a particular programming language or framework.
 Please refer to [OpenRTM](http://openrtm.org/) for general framework insights and documentation of the platform.
-In addition, RTM REST API is extensible.
+RTM REST API is extensible.
 You can write component extensions that change the behavior of the component, or add new capabilities.

 What Does RTM REST API Do?
 ------------